atom-robotics-lab/atom-robotics-lab.github.io/content/portfolio/Mr_robot.md

 ### MR ROBOT GUI

-Welcome to the vibrant world of MR-ROBOT-gui, where ROS and JavaScript converge to create a seamless Web UI for taking charge of Mr. Robot.
+Welcome to the vibrant world of MR-ROBOT-gui- a generalized web gui for controlling ros based robots, where ROS and JavaScript converge to create a seamless Web UI for taking charge of Mr. Robot.

 ## The ROBOT-gui